-BSAC has seen a recent flurry of new clubs coming on board, with a rise in BSAC branches created by already qualified divers or clubs crossing over from other agencies.
+BSAC has seen a recent flurry of new clubs coming on board, with a rise in BSAC branches created by already qualified divers and clubs crossing over from other agencies.

 Welcoming and delivering a great product for divers from all agencies is a key part of BSAC’s growth strategy and the influx of new clubs coming online is evidence that the support BSAC offers is a real draw.